AliS25/Flash-Cards-App/README.md

 - [x] User can create a card and still see their created card when the app is relaunched.
 - [x] User can create muliple cards and browse through all created cards

-## Optional
-- [ ] User can delete a card and no longer see it in their deck anymore
-- [ ] Flashcards are shown in random order instead of the order they were created in
-- [ ] User can edit a card and see the edit saved when they browse through their deck of cards
-- [ ] User can create flashcards with multiple answers and be able to browse through cards with multiple choice answers shown

 📝 `NOTE` Paste this template at the top of your existing `README.md` file from the last lab.